-- 1. Students are to affirm the Honor Code Statement at the beginning of the course and with each examination. - 2.
-Students will utilize the Securexam Remote Proctor System for all Angel examinations and Proctorio service in all Canvas Exams - 3.
-To begin testing, turn on the Remote Proctor camera and log into the Remote Proctor system. - 4.
-Access the examination from within the designated course module under the lesson tab by clicking the Exam link.
-The time limit begins as soon as the examination is opened. - 5.
-Complete each question.
-Do not select "submit" until totally finished with the examination.
-As long as time remains and the submit button has not been clicked you can review your exam. - 6.
-Examinations are treated as confidential material.
-This means that students are not to make a copy of any examination in any form including handwriting questions onto their own paper, discussing questions in course forums, in social media, or copying questions into email. - 7.
-Students are not to discuss the contents of any examination with anyone other than the responsible faculty. - 8.
-Discussing examination contents with others at any time including before, during or after an exam, receiving any type of assistance (except from FNU tech support or FNU faculty) during the examination, having someone else take the examination under the student's username and password, or copying any part of an examination in any form is an Honor Code Violation and grounds for dismissal from FNU. - 9.
-Optional: Make an appointment with the faculty member to review the questions missed on any examination.
+- 1. Students will affirm the Honor Code statement once in each course that has proctored examinations. - 2.
+Students will use the proctoring software selected by FNU for all examinations. - 3.
+Examinations are confidential material.
+Students may not make a copy of any examination in any form including handwriting questions onto their own paper, discussing questions in course forums or in social media, or copying questions into email.
+If students want to discuss specific examination questions with faculty, students should make an appointment for a live discussion with the faculty member.
+Students should not email any specifics of examination questions to anyone, including faculty. - 4.
+Students may not discuss the contents of any examination with anyone other than the responsible faculty.
+Examples of honor code violations could include but are not limited to: discussing examination contents with others at any time before, during, or after an examination, receiving any type of assistance (except from FNU tech support or FNU faculty) during the examination, having someone else take the examination under the student's username and password, emailing specific exam items, or copying any part of an examination in any form.
+An Honor Code Violation is considered grounds for dismissal from FNU.

-Rules for Taking an Exam:
+Rules for Taking an Examination

-The online testing environment should mimic the "in class" testing environment, and must conform to the following: :
+Students are expected to learn and follow the rules for taking examinations using the computerized proctoring system.
+The online testing environment should mimic the "in class" testing environment, and must conform to the following:

-- A quiet, secure, fully lighted room for the examination: - No other people in the room at any time during the exam - No communicating with others by any means (with the exception of contact with the IT or the faculty member in an emergency) - No talking aloud during the exam - No leaving the room at any time for any reason - Clean desk or table with nothing except the computer, the Remote Proctor system on the desktop or tabletop and a blank 11" x 14" or smaller dry erase whiteboard with a dry marker and eraser, if desired.
-All other books, papers, notebooks or other materials, unless specifically permitted in written guidelines for a particular examination, must be removed. - No other electronic devices in the room, including devices that serve as a hotspot.
-If a mobile hotspot is used, it must be set up outside the testing room prior to starting the camera and taking the exam. - No writing visible on desk or on walls - No music or TV playing - No use of headphones - No use of cell phone for any reason other than to contact IT support or your instructor - No other electronic devices of any kind are allowed in the room while testing - All other computer monitors must be powered off
+- A quiet, secure, fully lighted room for the examination - Lighting must be "daylight" quality and overhead is preferred if at all possible.
+If overhead is not possible, the light source should not be behind the student. - No other people in the room at any time during the examination - No communicating with others by any means, with the exception of contact with FNU IT support staff or Proctorio support staff or the faculty member. - No talking aloud during the examination - No leaving the room at any time for any reason - Nothing on the desk/table except the computer and a blank 11" x 14" or smaller dry erase whiteboard with a dry marker and eraser, if desired.
+All other books, papers, notebooks or other materials, unless specifically permitted in written guidelines for a particular examination, must be removed.

+- If using the dry erase whiteboard, it must be shown to the camera prior to the start of the exam to assure that it is blank.
+Hold the whiteboard up to the camera for 5 seconds, front and back at the beginning of the examination.
+After the examination and the five minute review, erase any marks on the whiteboard and again hold it up to the camera for 5 seconds front and back to assure that it is blank.
+Make sure to show the whiteboard before the review time is up. - No other electronic devices in the room, including devices that serve as a hotspot.
+If a mobile hotspot is used, it must be set up outside the testing room prior to starting the camera and taking the exam. - No writing visible on desk or on walls - No music or TV playing - No use of headphones - All other computer monitors must be powered off. - The webcam and microphone must be operational. - A proper ID (driver's license or FNU ID) must be clearly shown at the beginning of each exam. - During a room/desk scan, the complete desk and surrounding areas must be clearly shown.